kmarcie/mkhud/README.md

 ----------
 16:9 - Made on 1920x1080 resolution.
 Should work fine on other resolutions.
 There may be slight offsets with other resolutions, however.

-16:10 - Not sure

-5:6 - Not sure

-4:3 - Kind of.
-Most elements on the right side of the screen get cut off.

-Currently working on 16:10 support.
-Will work on the others once I am done.
+16:10 - Kind of.
+Currently I am working on making this work with 16:10.

+4:3 - Nope.
+I most likely will not provide support for this resolution because a) it is 2016.
+Most monitors are widescreen by now and b) my VTF files and many things become offset that I would most likely have to just make a bunch of different files to cater to 4:3.

 The backpack button does clip into the class icons, there isn't really much I can do about that.